 Other times, it’s not so easy If the paint bubbles up too much, it’s not a good sign.
 That’s where an add-in, like the ones I am about to tell you about in this post, come in!

-Modelling pastes can be a good additive, they are sold alongside mediums, and can work well.
+Modelling paste can be a good additive, they are sold alongside paint additives and mediums, and can work well.

 Baking soda is a wonderful household staple, used for deodorizing and freshening up some environments, but did you know it can definitely improve the thickness of your paint?
 It can also give it a matte look if you are wanting to paint in the antiqued-, rustic style.
 I tried it and it made the paint almost fluffy-like in texture, so you probably won’t need much.
 Start with a teaspoon per dispensed amount and combine, then do a test.